14 Best Things to do in Stone Town, Zanzibar

 Even if you don’t drink coffee, they offer a great variety of mouthwatering homemade cakes and other sweets.
 To my pleasant surprise, I found a vegan chocolate croissant on their menu, which I ordered right away, of course.

-8. Pay a Visit to Freddie Mercury Museum
+8. Pay a Visit to The Freddie Mercury Museum

 Did you know that Freddie Mercury, the lead singer of one of history’s most popular rock bands ever, was born in Zanzibar?

 Well, I didn’t know until the moment I started putting together my itinerary for Stone Town.
-Only then, I realized Freddie Mercury had roots in Zanzibar, more precisely in a house in the winding alleys of Stone Town.
+Only then did I realize Freddie Mercury had roots in Zanzibar, more precisely in a house in the winding alleys of Stone Town.

 Today, the house Freddie grew up in and stayed with his family until their move to England in 1963 is now a museum.
 It mainly showcases Freddie’s childhood and upbringing in Zanzibar, plus, of course, his extraordinary journey to becoming the great star that he was.